- Veteran's Treatment Court

 Mission Statement: To rehabilitate Veterans, to inspire them through mentorship and provide them with tools necessary to lead productive and law abiding lives, and to promote a safer and stronger community.

-- 1. Complete an Application and file the same in Veteran’s pending criminal case(s).
-The one page Application for VTC Eligibility is available at the Tippecanoe Superior Court No. 5 Office and the Tippecanoe Public Defender’s Office.
+- 1. Complete and file your application in Veteran’s pending criminal case(s).
+The Application for VTC Eligibility is available at the Tippecanoe County Circuit Court Office, the Tippecanoe County Public Defender’s Office, this link and also below.

 - 2. Complete a risk assessment.
 All Veterans who file an Application for VTC Eligibility Determination will be contacted to arrange the free risk assessment to determine whether placement into the program is appropriate.